Serbia national football team: Euro 2016 campaign

 After failing to qualify for the 2014 World Cup, Dick Advocaat was appointed as the coach in 2014.
 Serbia was drawn in Group I in qualification for UEFA Euro 2016, together with Portugal, Denmark, Albania and Armenia.
-Advocaat started with a draw in a friendly 1–1 game against France.
-The team began qualification with a 1–1 draw against Armenia.
+Advocaat started with a 1–1 friendly draw against France and began qualification with the same result against Armenia.
 The following game was a game against Albania in Belgrade, abandoned as a result of crowd trouble after a drone carrying an Albanian flag and a map of Greater Albania was flown over the pitch.
-Serbia was originally awarded with a 3–0 victory by UEFA, and deducted three points, but on 10 July 2015, the Court of Arbitration for Sport (CAS) reversed the earlier decision and awarded Albania a 3–0 win.
+Serbia was originally awarded with a 3–0 victory by UEFA, and deducted three points, but on 10 July 2015, the Court of Arbitration for Sport (CAS) reversed the earlier decision and awarded Albania a 3–0 victory.
 On 14 November 2014, Serbia played against Denmark in Belgrade and lost, 1–3.
 After this game, Advocaat left, whereupon Radovan Ćurčić was announced as a new coach on 25 November.

 Serbia's first match in 2015 was a qualifying match against Portugal in Lisbon, during which Serbia lost 2–1, cutting their chances for qualification to Euro 2016.
 On 13 June 2015, Serbia played a qualifying match against Denmark in Copenhagen, losing 2–0.
 With the 10 July ruling by CAS on the abandoned game against Albania, Serbia would become mathematically eliminated from Euro 2016 qualification.
 On 4 September 2015, Serbia had their first victory, winning 2–0, against Armenia.
 On 8 October 2015, Serbia defeated Albania with a goal each from Aleksandar Kolarov and Adem Ljajić.
 In the table of Group I, Serbia finished second to last place with four points in a five-team group.